Achievable logoAchievable logo

 • Closing short options

-When an investor buys (goes long) an option, they can sell the contract later.
-If you owned an option that gave you the right to sell stock at $50 (long 50 put), another investor might be interested in your contract.
-You could sell the contract for the option’s current premium, known as a closing sale.
-It’s ‘closing’ because you got out of the position; it’s a ‘sale’ because you sold your contract to another investor.
+When an investor buys (goes long) an option, they can later sell that same contract in the market.
+For example, if you owned an option that gave you the right to sell stock at $50 (long 50 put), another investor might be interested in buying it.
+If you sell the contract for the option’s current premium, that transaction is a closing sale.

-When you buy the same contract in the market, the investor selling the option now takes over your obligation.
-This transaction would be considered a closing purchase.
-It’s ‘closing’ because you got out of the position; it’s a ‘purchase’ because you bought an option to exit the contract.
+When you buy the same contract in the market, the investor selling the option takes over your obligation.
+This transaction is a closing purchase.

-Let’s go through a few examples to reinforce what we’ve learned:
+Let’s go through a few examples to reinforce what we’ve covered:

 An investor opens an options account at their broker-dealer and immediately establishes 1 short Dec 25 call.
 One week before expiration, the investor requests to exit the position.
 What options order must be submitted to execute the transaction?